rdwrome/olin/README.md

 ## Generative for me in my creative practice
   - Looking/listening; male/female; technological/natural are all false binaries.
-  - How can resist false binaries and reimagine what gender *could* sound like with the use of technology?
+  - How can we resist false binaries and reimagine what gender *could* sound like with the use of technology?

 ## Who am I?
   - Improviser (hornist with sf nowave, sludge bands after conservatory)